-Faculty members must be part of the Biochemistry (BCH), Cell and Molecular Biology (CMB) or Microbiology (MIC) GSCs to accept a BCH student for a rotation.
+Faculty members must be affiliated with the Biochemistry (BCH), Cell and Molecular Biology (CMB) or Microbiology (MIC) program to accept a BCH student for a rotation.
 Changes to an assigned rotation may be made only with permission of the Graduate Advisor.
-It is not an option to remain in a laboratory for longer than the designated rotation period, nor are students permitted to begin a rotation later than the mandated start date, unless approved by the Graduate Advisor.
+Students may choose to attend two consecutive rotations in the same lab.
+Students are expected to remain in their chosen lab for the duration of the rotation and cannot leave or start another rotation outside of the normal rotation period dates, unless approved by the Graduate Advisor prior to action.
 Failure to participate in or to complete the required lab rotations may result in termination from the program.
-If issues arise during a rotation period, the student should consult with the Graduate Advisor.
+If issues arise during a rotation period, the student should consult with their Graduate Advisor.
 The Graduate Advisor will evaluate the concerns and recommend an appropriate course of action, which may include approval to change labs.